stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

 + Improved the responsiveness to make the pages scale from small to big screens according to the design specifications.
 + Calculated a vertical rhythm based on the designs to enhance readability.
-+ Removed unnecessary and updated the remaining JavaScript to reduce the size and increase the page load time.
++ Cleaned up the JavaScript to reduce the size and decrease the page load time.

 **ARIGO Software GmbH** (https://www.arigo-software.de/)
 *Arigo is a specialist in building automation and tracking solutions.*